This article was originally published on 21/04/2020 and was reviewed and updated accordingly on the above date.

+Unlike in other jurisdictions, the Northern Territory did not implement a ban on evictions for tenants in financial distress due to COVID-19.
 Instead, the rental laws, which will be in place only while the COVID-19 emergency declaration is in place, will push for “good faith negotiations” between tenants and landlords.

 On 28 April 2020 and 11 May 2020, the Northern Territory Parliament passed COVID-19 Modification Notices that impact the processes involved in the Residential Tenancies Act 1999.

 No relief packages were offered by the Northern Territory Government.